spencer-hanson/CSCI3010-Project/README.md

 <img src="https://travis-ci.org/spencer-hanson/CSCI3010-Project.svg?branch=master" />

 ## Installation
-None yet
+To install all dependencies do
+`pip install -r requirements.txt`

 ## Dependencies
 This program uses <a href="https://github.com/spencer-hanson/dict-plus">dict-plus</a>, a dictionary enhancing library.
-To install all dependencies do
-`pip install -r requirements.txt`

 For help installing TkInter, see the <a href="https://tkdocs.com/tutorial/install.html">Tk Docs</a>

 ## How to run